mingshen-yen/BASC/README.md

 - **Output:** Cleaned time series data ready for analysis with values in `.txt` formats.

 ## Method
-BASC employs advanced algorithms to analyze the time series data and applies sophisticated techniques to correct for baseline drift while preserving the integrity of the data.
+BASC scheme has two parts:

+(i) Preserve the permanant displacement, based on the method of Schiappapietra et al. (2021).

+(ii) Baseline correction: the permanant displacement is removed by Kamai et al. (2014)'s displacement model.

 ## Reproducibility
 To ensure reproducibility, we provide clear documentation along with sample datasets that customers can use to validate the functionality of the BASC tool.